Getting Started with NodeJS: Simple HTTP Server

 Just because Node is designed without threads, doesn’t mean you cannot take advantage of multiple cores in your environment.
 You can spawn child processes that are easy to communicate with by using our child_process.fork() API.
 Built upon that same interface is the cluster module, which allows you to share sockets between processes to enable load balancing over your cores.

-Modern Web & JavaScript Frontend Framework Essentials Onyx Theme Gutenberg Installing Nginx on Ubuntu 14.04 with Server Caching
+Onyx Theme Gutenberg Installing Nginx on Ubuntu 14.04 with Server Caching Faster Response Time with Reverse Proxy Cache

 View Comments